Description of the objective

 There may be business impacts.
 The "One-for-One" Rule and/or the Small Business Lens may apply.

 Public consultation opportunities

 Public consultations with impacted stakeholders regarding the implementation of the Entry/Exit initiative have been ongoing since the announcement of the Beyond the Border Action Plan.
-A new round of consultations will be held following the Royal Assent of Bill C-21 to provide impacted stakeholders with an overview of the proposed regulations and identify any new requirements.

 All interested parties will be provided the opportunity to participate in the regulatory development process following the pre-publication of the regulations in Part I of the Canada Gazette and by announcement on the Consulting with Canadians website.

 Canada Border Services Agency

 - Targeted Regulatory Review: Digitalization and Technology-Neutral Regulations Roadmap

 To learn about upcoming or ongoing consultations on proposed federal regulations, visit the Canada Gazette and Consulting with Canadians websites.

 - Date modified: